LUDevNet/Docs/docs/game-mechanics/behaviors/aoe.rst

 Darkflame Universe BitStream Serialization Notes
 ------------------------------------------------

-When reading the BitStream in, the number of target object ids should be less than or equal to the number of targets.
+When reading the BitStream in, the number of target object ids should be equal to the number of targets.

 When writing the BitStream out, the number of targets is exactly equal to the number of targets.